Why a Jersey Cow?

 - Orphan Adoption.
 I don’t know if it’s because they are so gentle, but our Jerseys are quick to adopt and mother anyone who looks needy.
 We have not had to tie them up, pen them or “encourage” them to except a new calf.
 Our Jersey is a natural mommy and it doesn’t seem to matter if the calf came from her loins, or the sale barn.
 She will adore it.

 - Tasty meat.
 I have never eaten 100% Jersey meat – but I hear it’s the best beef there is.
-I have eaten 1/2 Jersey 1/2 Belted Galloway (our Jersey, Faith, was bred to a Belted Galloway when she arrived on our farm).
+I have eaten 1/2 Jersey 1/2 beef (black Angus or belted Galloway).
 The beef is off the charts awesome.
 It is juicy, tender and well marbled.

 - Slow to grow.
 This is especially convenient if you are raising a Jersey steer (castrated bull-calf) for meat & want to keep him around for 9 months.
 There is nothing fun about a 700 pound bull and 4 small children on the same homestead.
 It’s a little scary.
 Jerseys grow at a slower rate, so the bull won’t get quite as huge quite as quickly.